Can cats eat peanut butter? Yes, cats can eat peanut butter.

-Still, peanut butter is not listed as a toxic food item by the ASPCA.
+Peanut butter is not listed as a toxic food item by the ASPCA.
 Some cat owners even use it to entice cats into taking medication.
-However, just because your cat can eat something does not necessarily mean that you should feed it to them regularly.
+However, just because your cat can eat peanut butter does not necessarily mean that you should feed it to them regularly.

 Humans, for example, eat lots of things (hello, Oreos) in moderation.
 These do not typically cause any problems, but can be dangerous when consumed in large amounts.